macrogreg/ExpLens/README.md

 # ExpLens Excel-AddIn

-ExpLens Excel-AddIn

 ## Licenses

 ### Intent

-This project enables people to work with their financial data freely and effectively, without restrictions.
+ExpLens enables you to work with financial data freely and without restrictions, privately or commercially.
+You can use ExpLense free of charge for your family, your organization, or _as a tool_ in services you offer.

-However, to protect the effort invested in building and maintaining it, commercial/competitive use is restricted.
+However, to protect our investment in building and maintaining ExpLense, we restrict using it for _competitive_ or _alternative_ offerings to our core mission:
+  » Tools for financial data analysis
+  » Synchronization of financial data

-**Interested in commercial use?
+**Interested in collaborating on a similar offering?
 Reach out!
 We'll work out reasonable terms.**

 ### Summary

+The above the intent of our licensing strategy.
 See [LICENSE.md](./LICENSE.md) for complete terms.

 - **Generic libraries** (explicitly listed): MIT License